davidmdm/myzod/readme.md

 - min: `number` - min value for number
 - max: `number` - max value for number
+- coerce: `boolean` - when true will attempt to coerce strings to numbers. default `false`

 options can be passed as an option object or chained from schema.